ivogeorg/ce-learning-progression-004-external-leds-part1/learning-progression-with-la-schema.md

 LDAm addr | Load the value at an address _addr_ into register A
 LDApc | Load the value of the program counter PC into register A
 STAm addr | Store the value of register A at address _addr_
-STApc PC | Store the value of register A in the program counter PC
+STApc | Store the value of register A in the program counter PC

 **Legend**
 Symbol | Interpretation